Problem Gambling and Addiction in Canada

 - They can’t stop thinking about their addiction or reduce their amount despite attempts to try

-By the time an individual reveals themselves through their behaviour to be an addict, they will have already caused significant harm to themselves or others.
+By the time individuals reveal themselves through their behavior to be an addict, they will have already caused significant harm to themselves or others.
 The abuser will feel a high degree of shame about their actions and try to eliminate all traces of their actions by lying, often even to themselves.
 Watch out for the following warning signs of the compulsive gambler:

 If you find a loved one acting more shady and secretive than before, this should always ring warning bells.
 What is it they are ashamed of?
 What are they hiding?
 Keep a close eye on them, but don’t invade their privacy, as this will push them further away.
 Just ask considerate questions, perhaps they will open up.